hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 > > <span style="color:grey; font-family:Arial; font-size:1em"> Figure 5: Assign a subscription key to a device</span>

-### Removing assignment of application and subscription
+### Removing assignment of service and subscription

-During on-going operations in the workspace, I may need to remove assignment of an application and a subscription for a particular device.
+During on-going operations in the workspace, I may need to remove assignment of a service and a subscription for a particular device.
 I can use the **PATCH** REST API calls ***Update devices – Unassign Application for a Device*** and ***Update devices - Unassign Subscription Key for a device*** respectively.

-To remove an assignment of application for a device, leave the application field as empty value in the data payload as shown here:
+To remove an assignment of a service for a device, leave the application field as empty value in the data payload as shown here:

 `PATCH {{baseUrl}}/devices/v1beta1/devices?id={{DeviceId}}`